 In the medical field, Speech and Language Pathology is a relatively young profession.
-Starting out as elocutionists, the field has grown dramatically since then.
-SLPs address language, voice, swallowing, and cognition or thinking skills from cradle to grave.
-In today’s episode, Richard Marn, MD brings on Leigh Ann Porter, a speech and language pathologist who primarily works with adults in the hospital setting.
+Starting as elocution, the field has grown dramatically since then.
+SLP addresses language, voice, swallowing, and cognition or thinking skills from the cradle to the grave.
+In today’s episode, Richard Marn, MD, brings on Leigh Ann Porter, a speech and language pathologist who primarily works with adults in the hospital setting.
 Leigh Ann explains the purpose they serve in healthcare.
-She also describes a typical day in the life of an SLP and talks about some misconceptions people have of her profession.
+She also describes a typical day in an SLP’s life and talks about some misconceptions people have about her profession.

 Listen to the podcast here:

 A Typical Day In The Life Of An SLP With Leigh Ann Porter

 Thanks for joining me.
 I found our guest through her podcast.
 Thank God I did because she is a lot of fun and knowledgeable about her career and her profession.
 It was a lot of fun to talk with her.
 It’s interesting that this career is not recognized enough and maybe even underappreciated.
 As we’ll learn, we’ll find how important it is to certain patients, who need them to have a better life and outcome because of whatever illness or disease that they have.
 Who I’m talking with is Leigh Ann Porter.

 She’s a Speech Language Pathologist or SLP and sometimes she describes herself as a medical SLP which means that they take care of medical patients versus non-SLP, which is a smaller population of SLPs and they work mostly in schools as she’s described to me.
 It’s interesting how some of the patients she helps out with benefit from their care and watch them improve their lifestyle and their life outcomes because of working with SLPs.
 It was a great episode.
 I’m glad you’re a part of this.
 Let’s jump into it and learn about speech language pathologists.